-Hoi An is an absolute must-visit destination for travelers interested in history, great food and vibrant local life.
-It also happens to be one of the best places in the world for travel photography.
-Réhahn takes you on a tour of the town with 20 photographs that are sure to inspire your inner wanderlust.
+Hoi An is an absolute must-visit destination for travelers interested in history, great food, and vibrant local life.
+It’s also one of the best places in the world for travel photography.
+If you happen to be traveling to Hoi An or if the historic city is on your list of places to visit, this article is sure to inspire your wanderlust.
+Réhahn takes you on a tour of the town with 20 photographs that reveal the best places to visit in Hoi An.

 Explore Hoi An Like a Local

 The historic town of Hoi An on the Central Coast of Vietnam offers a rare mix.
 It boasts excellent culture and cuisine, while the sea air and artisanal finds make for a serene Vietnamese getaway.

 There is only one downside to the city’s charm.
 Visitors will find they are not the only ones interested in traveling to Hoi An to discover this UNESCO World Heritage site.

 The crowded downtown area has slightly sullied the town’s image for those seeking an off-the-beaten-path type of holiday.
 Yet, Hoi An’s singular beauty perseveres, charming visitors with its architecture and mellow atmosphere.